ji-zai/personal-site/content/essays/seek-truth.md

 Similar to the value function, there is a sense of objectivity to the similarity function, or in other words there's a "true similarity" between two truths, for a given want.

 Two individuals with the same want, given infinite time to seek truth, will eventually converge on the same similarity function.
 They'd have no choice but to see the similarity between two truths that initially seemed far apart if those two truths work together to help them get what they want.

-For example, most people thought that the truths about rubber and metal were two "far apart" clusters of truths until we invented tools and materials that utilized both (like car tires).

-Then, they became more similar truths.
-When someone thinks about how to use rubber to get what they want, they're now more likely to think about the truths about metals as a way to reinforce the rubber in more useful ways. (todo: there's definitely a better example, but this conveys the gist of what I'm trying to get at).
+And there is subjectivity how good a similarity function is to the extent that the wants that they are based on are different (similar to the subjectivity of the value function).

+Therefore, as you improve, your similarity function should objectively become better for a given want.

 ---
 ### Seeking truth is a recursive search problem.

 Eventually by seeking truth (observing, understanding, valuing, predicting), the mind finds a truth with sufficient value that could fulfill your current want.

 Earlier, we saw that when you have a truth that fulfills your want, and you know how to act on it, then you'll simply act on it and get what you want.
-But there's one more scenario that I left out: when you don't know how to act on a truth that will get you what you want.
+But there's one more scenario that we didn't cover: **when you don't know how to act on a truth that will get you what you want.**

 In this situation (and it's the most common situation we find ourselves in), we need to seek truth about how to act on this truth, in order to get what we want.

-For example, let's say you want to build a software product to solve a particular problem that your friends have.
-By seeking truth (observing, understanding, valuing, predicting), you eventually predict that a particular product will solve the problem, i.e. will satisfy your want.
-But, if you don't know how to build the product (e.g. write software), then despite having a truth with sufficient value, you cannot act on it.
+For example, let's say you want to build a software product to solve a problem that you have.
+By seeking truth (observing, understanding, valuing, predicting), you eventually predict that a particular product will solve the problem, i.e. will satisfy your want, and you've described it in great detail: drawings, descriptions, etc.

+But, if you don't know how to build the product (by actually coding and building the software), then despite having a truth with sufficient value, you cannot act on it.

-When this happens, a new want is generated: the want to learn how to act on your best truth, so that you can get what you want.
+When this happens, a new want is generated: **the want to act on your best truth**, so that you can get what you want.

-this want is a sort of "child" want to the "parent" want of building a product to solve a problem.
+This want is a sort of "child" want to the "parent" want of building a product to solve a problem.
 In order to fulfill the parent want, the child want must be fulfilled, and so another cycle of seeking truth starts.

+For this child want, your mind again observes, understands, values, predicts to generate better truths that can fulfill it.
+For example, a prediction may be that your friend knows how to do this and that you should be able to convince him to help you.
+Another prediction may be that you can build it yourself by learning how to code.

+As you can see, each of those develops more child wants, that require more truth seeking.
+If you want to get your friend's help, the truth seeking will be about what would be the best way to convince him (i.e. what does he want, and how to make the best pitch).
+If you want to build it yourself, you will seek truth about the want to learn how to build software.

 The search resembles a tree: with your first want at the root, with children wants and their children wants.

 (todo: show the image).
-### When do we stop the search in the child want?

-When does the mind stop the search in the child and come back to the parent want?
-Either when:
-1. The want is sufficiently fulfilled (i.e. it has been acted on fully and therefore satiated)
-2. Or you run out of patience.

-The want is fulfilled when your best truth satisfies it AND you know exactly how to act on it.
-There is no more room for a question on how to act on it, and therefore a new child want isn't generated.

-This can take some time and going down many, many layers of the tree.

-But more often than not, what happens is that we run out of patience exploring a branch of the tree, when we don't find a truth with sufficient value, and therefore we "come back up" to the parent want having concluded that the branch isn't going to be fruitful.

-When this satiation or impatience causes us to climb back up to the parent want, our model is updated.
-### When we're satiated or lose patience, the mind updates our model.s

----
+### When does a want end?

+It may seem that a want ends when it's fulfilled, but from our life experiences we know that's the opposite of what happens.
+When we satiate a want, it comes back with a higher fulfillment value.
+It recalibrates expectations to be higher.

+On the other hand, not satiating a want and making it run out of patience doesn't necessary destroy the want, it only appears again with a lower fulfillment value (recalibrates expectations to be lower).

+Satiating a want is only temporary.

+And this mechanism can be a good thing: it means you will keep improving.

+For example, someone wanting to build a product to solve a problem will never satiate that want.
+They will continue to improve their product even after launching the first version that may technically fulfill their want.

+This is why artists, entrepreneurs, and any human continues to improve for the majority of their lives.

+It's only when you fail to satiate a want for an extended period of time, that it withers out.

+Entrepreneurs who have failed to get what they want for multiple decades in a row will likely have a decreased want to build companies.
+And the same applies to almost any profession.

+So if you want to keep improving, the goal shouldn't be to fulfill the want, but rather to satiate the want by becoming great at getting what you want, so that the bar rises, and you can improve.
+### Satiation happens during each step

+It may seem that satiation happens only when you get what you want, but in reality it happens every single time you have a truth in your model that your mind believes will fulfill the current want.

+In other words, the mind is rewarded when it sees a path to fulfill your want, in addition to being rewarded when you actually get what you want.

+Perhaps this is why we have a tendency to derive joy from the pursuit rather than the destination since we are rewarded each step of the way to get there.

-### The mind also updates its value and similarity functions.
+### The mind updates your model and the value, similarity functions according to satiation.

 ---
 ### Delusion compounds exponentially.